mozilla-services/socorro/docs/development/databaseadminfunctions.rst

 	no changes to data made, and warning returned.

 ERROR
-	underlying data is missing (i.e. no crashes, no raw_adu, etc.) or some unexpected error condition
+	underlying data is missing (i.e. no crashes, no raw_adi, etc.) or some unexpected error condition

 IF checkdata=FALSE: